syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Scrolling.md

 ## Scroll Mode

-Spreadsheet has supports two type of modes in scrolling.
-You can use [`scrollSettings.scrollMode`](https://help.syncfusion.com/api/js/ejspreadsheet#members:scrollsettings-scrollmode "scrollSettings.scrollMode") property to specify the mode of scrolling.
+Spreadsheet supports two type of modes in scrolling.
+You can use `ScrollMode` property in `ScrollSettings` to specify the mode of scrolling.

 * Normal - This mode doesn't create new row/column when the scrollbar reaches the end.
 * Infinite - This mode creates new row/column when the scrollbar reaches the end.

-N> Default value of scrollMode property is infinite mode.
+N> Default value of ScrollMode property is Infinite mode.

 ## Virtual Scrolling